-(Revised May 19, 2020)

-Construction practices are permitted and regulated under a separate order from the Governor.
+(Revised May 19, 2020) Construction practices are permitted and regulated under a separate order from the Governor.
 Brokers should advise the client to consult with any contractor hired to complete repairs to ensure that the contractor is in compliance with all protocols required of the contractor.

-Are property management services allowed in Phase 2 and Phase 3?
+Are property management services allowed?

-Yes.
+(Revised October 14, 2020) Yes.
 Residential and commercial property management is permitted, so long as all protocols required for real estate activities are followed.
 Note that throughout these FAQs, reference to "buyer" includes "tenant" and reference to "seller" includes "landlord".